Joey Meneses Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff is ninth in the league with a collective nine strikeouts per nine innings.

-- The Phillies have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.
+- The Phillies have the 10th-ranked team ERA across all MLB pitching staffs (3.99).

-- Phillies pitchers combine to rank 12th in baseball in home runs allowed (139 total, 1.1 per game).
+- Phillies pitchers combine to give up 139 total home runs at a clip of 1.1 per game (to rank 11th in the league).

 © 2023 Data Skrive.
 All rights reserved.